 The perfect Tetris piece wedding invitation #Invitations#custom invitations#diy invitations#gamers#invitations#nintendo Updated Oct 12 2015 (Posted Nov 2 2011) Megan Finley Horowitz meggyfin Is there anything more satisfying than getting that LONG Tetris piece right when you've built up that perfect pocket for it?
 Karen and Ian know what I'm talking about — they brought their love of Tetris together with their love for each other in their awesome and interactive Tetris pop-up wedding invitations.
 These invitations say more than "you complete me."
 They say "you complete me and then make me squee with triumph when my blocks all start flashing and then disappear, and then the game makes that noise thingy that announces that you've just gotten me to a new level, which then makes my heart race as the pieces start coming faster and faster!"
 Ahem, sorry, I got a little carried away there.
 Anyway, what I mean to say is: cool invites, guys!
 Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
 (You're welcome, world!)
-You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Karen & Alex's theatrical burlesque glam wedding NEXT What do guests really care about?
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Totally custom and completely unique men's wedding bands NEXT What do guests really care about?
 Show/Hide comments [ 7 ] These are AMAZING!!!
 I am such a Tetris nerd, one of the few video games I play – and also the only one that I can beat FH and the kids at. 🙂 Did you make these yourself?
 Any chance of a tutorial?
 PRETTY PLEASE?????
 Reply These are awesome!!!!!
 I would love to see a tutorial!
 Reply Eee, those are ours!
 LOL I had no idea my Maid of Awesome had put up those pictures, so I was totally surprised to see these get featured!
 Thanks for the amazing comments!
 I can't promise a tutorial, as they were made by my mom, but I can see if she has one left that hasn't been put together (or can make a new one) so I can get pictures of the process if there's a lot of interest.
 Don't hold your breath, though – I'm doing the National Novel Writing Month challenge (a 50,000 word novel in the month of November) and then Christmas is right around the corner, so this may not happen any time soon!
 Reply Hey, cool about NaNoWriMo – good luck!
 But a tutorial woudl be awesome – let's say there is definitely a lot of interest! 🙂 Reply Thanks!
 It's going well so far, but this is my fourth year doing NaNo so I know that "going well" can change to "crash and burn" without warning. 😉 I will see what I can do!
 November's probably a wash, and my mom is moving in December, and then it's Christmas, eek!
 I will try to find time to do it before Christmas but I can't promise anything!
 Reply So damn cool!
 Who can't relate to this?!
 Reply man, now i´m going to sing that tetris tune all day long…. love the invites, though! ps: http://www.youtube.com/watch?v=NmCCQxVBfyM Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.